onedesign/craft-sprout-forms-google-recaptcha/README.md

 # Google reCAPTCHA for Sprout Forms

-> This is a forked version that's been modified to support environment variables for Google Site Key and Secret Key.
+> This is a forked version that's been modified to support environment variables for Google reCAPTCHA's Site Key and Secret Key.

 ### Modifies files